Stroke rehabilitation services

 If you or a loved one are recovering from a stroke, we're here to help.
 We offer comprehensive stroke rehabilitation services to help you improve personal function and gain as much independence as possible.

-What to expect
+What to expect from stroke rehabilitation services

 Regarding stroke care coordination:

 - When you are discharged from inpatient care at Courage Kenny Rehabilitation Institute, a stroke care coordinator receives a referral from the unit's care coordinator for a year of care coordination.

 - Not all Allina Health hospitals offer stroke care coordination.
 If you are interested in this service, please call 612-863-4872 or email email@example.com.